JesusFVv/dst_airlines_de/README.md

 - A consumer is continuously listening on the other side of the queue, and will grab a new endpoint's URL, query de information on the Internet and store it into the database in raw format, in the l1 layer

 This micro-services architecture has the following advantages from a monolitic one:
 - Geneartion of endpoint urls and the consumtion of their data is asyncrhonous.
+Failures of endpoint querying are isolated of the endpoint generation.
+- Increases tracability of which endpoints were already queryied, and failures goes back to the queue.
+- Allows to simplify the overall code logic of the ingestion, in particular in how to deal with exceptions.
+-

 Where a producer will generate the new enpoints URL each day and send them to a queue.
 On the other side of the queue, there is a consumer, lisAnd the consumer will be listening to the queue for new endpoints to query